Strategy for future public sector consultancy at TECH

 • We are an attractive research environment that develops advisors and researchers equipped to address the challenges of the green transition.

-Guiding Principle 1: Professional updating and collaboration with ministries and agencies
+Focal point 1: Scientific updating and collaboration with ministries and agencies

-Tech must be the research-based advisor and developer of professional interaction with ministries and other stakeholders to ensure society's needs for handling the green transition.
+Tech must be the science-based advisor and developer of scientific interaction with ministries and other stakeholders to ensure society's needs for handling the green transition.

-Guiding Principle 2: External reputation, understanding, and internal esteem
+Focal point 2: External reputation, understanding, and internal reputation

-Tech's governmental services and its role in a sustainable, knowledge-based green transition are highly regarded and credible in society and among authorities, as well as within the rest of AU.
+Tech's science-based advisory services and its role in a sustainable, knowledge-based green transition are highly regarded and credible in society and among authorities, as well as within the rest of AU.

-AU should nationally and internationally be leading in delivering quality-assured and independent governmental services of high professional quality.
-Governmental service is meritorious for an academic career and economically sustainable for AU.
+AU should nationally and internationally be leading in delivering quality-assured and independent science-based advisory services of high scientific quality.
+Sicence-based advice is meritorious for an academic career and economically sustainable for AU.

-Tech should recruit and retain professional employees with a strong research background and a desire for consulting/governmental services.
+Tech should recruit and retain scientific employees with a strong research background and a desire for science-based advice.

-Research and governmental services are coordinated, and researchers should be recruited where governmental tasks are part of career planning.
+Research and science-based advice are coordinated, and researchers should be recruited where advisory tasks are part of career planning.

-Improved advice through enhanced international collaboration on principles and quality management of research-based governmental services and the development of governance for cross-European task solution.
+Improved advice through enhanced international collaboration on principles and quality management of science-based advisory services and the development of governance for cross-European task solution.

-Guiding Principle 5: The role of digitization in task solution
+Focal point 5: The role of digitisation in task solution

 Tech aims to enhance support for governmental tasks with digital technologies.